ClusterlessHQ/aws-s3-log-pipeline/README.md

 If no data arrives in the access logging bucket, an event is still published every 5 minutes, but the manifest is marked as `empty`.
 This way it's clear the system is running, but there just happens to be no new data.
-The Tessellate arc still runs, but it in turn also publishes an empty manifest (a future version will short-circuit the workload and publish an empty manifest to reduce costs for).
+The Tessellate arc still runs, but it in turn also publishes an empty manifest (a future version will short-circuit the workload and publish an empty manifest to reduce costs).

-Additionally, an AWS Glue database and table will be created during the deployment phase.
-Along with a second arc workload that will add new partitions to the table as they arrive.

 ## Notes